cimug-org/cim-compare/README.md

 **[--zip] (Optional):** When specified **cim-compare** will package up the generated report into a single ZIP archive.
 Note that since this option \#3 does not support diagram comparisons only the report itself will be included in the archive.

-Again, in the command line examples that follow directory or file path containing spaces are specified within quotes.
+Again, in the following command line examples, directory or file paths containing spaces are specified within quotes.

 | **Command Line Examples:**                                                                                |
 |-----------------------------------------------------------------------------------------------------------|